bcaine/maddux/docs/source/tutorial.rst

 Tutorial
 ========

-In this tutorial, we will briefly walk through creating arms, setting up simulation environments, plotting, running animations, saving robot paths, and creating animated videos.
+In this tutorial, we will briefly walk through creating arms, setting up simulation environments, plotting and animating these environments, saving robot movement paths, and creating animated videos.

 Creating Arms
 -------------

-Arms in maddux consist of a series of Link objects, which are defined by `DH Parameters`_.
+Arms in Maddux consist of a series of Link objects, which are defined by `DH Parameters`_.
 Each link has a theta (angle), offset, length, and twist parameter.
 Each link can also have a constrained theta, a max velocity, and a joint size (for visualizations and collisions).

 If you aren't familiar with DH Parameters, I recommend you read up on them first, as they can be a bit confusing.
 For example, the distance from one joint to another can be defined by either the offset, or the length.